Where was God?

 Simon, T. D. Lone Wolf Terrorism: Understanding the Growing Threat.
 Amherst, NY: Prometheus 2013.

-Dr. Raymond B. Flannery, Jr., Ph.D., FAPM, is Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
-Dr. Flannery is available for lectures and workshops for all types of groups and may be reached at the American Mental Health Foundation: 212-737-9027 or Email Evander.
+Raymond B. Flannery, Jr., Ph.D., FACLP, is formerly Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
+Dr. Flannery is available for lectures and workshops for all types of groups and may be reached at the American Mental Health Foundation: elomke[at]americanmentalhealthfoundation.org.